Armenia’s political tensions rise amid rival rallies

 Sarkissian’s office responded with a strongly worded statement condemning “inadmissible speculation” about his move and emphasizing that his decision was “unbiased and driven exclusively by national interests.”

-Addressing a rally of his supporters, Pashinyan voiced hope the president would endorse the dismissal of the General Staff’s chief for meddling in politics.
+Addressing a rally of thousands of his supporters, Pashinyan voiced hope the president would endorse the dismissal of the General Staff’s chief for meddling in politics.

 He blamed the country’s former leader who lost power in the 2018 “velvet revolution” for influencing the military brass and trying to “set the army against the legitimately elected authorities and the people.”

+Thousands of opposition supporters rallied at a separate location, demanding that the prime minister resign, and some later marched to the president’s residence to support him in the rift with Pashinyan.

+The two marches proceeded along separate routes amid tight police cordons.
+At one point, scuffles broke out between some from the rival camps, but police quickly pulled them apart.

-Amid the escalating tensions, a group of protesters broke into a government building in central Yerevan earlier Monday to press for Pashinyan’s resignation, but they left shortly afterward without violence.
+Amid the escalating tensions earlier in the day, a group of protesters broke into a government building in central Yerevan to press for Pashinyan’s resignation, but they left shortly afterward without violence.

+Ishkhan Saghatelyan, a leading member of the opposition Dashnaktsutyun party, promised that the protests will continue Tuesday.
+He also called for another rally Wednesday, when Pashinyan is expected to appear in parliament.
+Saghatelyan urged opposition supporters to gather in front of parliament that day “to clearly convey our voice.”

 Pashinyan, a 45-year-old former journalist who came to power after leading large street protests in 2018 that ousted his predecessor, still enjoys broad support despite the country’s humiliating defeat in Nagorno-Karabakh and the opposition calls for his resignation.